AudiusProject/stems/README.md

     An audio-forward React Component library built with ❤️ from the team <a href="https://audius.org">@Audius</a>.
   </p>
   <p align="center">
-    🚧  Actively under development, not recommended for production use! 🚧
+    <b>🚧  Actively under development, not recommended for production use! 🚧</b>
   </p>
 </p>